-Android devices can track steps via the Google Fit App, which is free to download from the Google Play Store.
+Android devices can track steps via the Samsung Health App or Google Fit App, both of which are free to download from the Google Play Store.
 You will need to carry your phone to track your steps.

-You can also connect directly via Fitbit, Garmin or Strava, or use any wearable device which syncs steps to Google Fit.
-To determine whether a particular wearable device syncs steps to Google Fit, please check with the device manufacturer.
+You can also connect directly via Fitbit, Garmin or Strava, or use any wearable device which syncs steps to Samsung Health or Google Fit.
+To determine whether a particular wearable device syncs steps to your preferred wearable app, please check with the device manufacturer.

 All Android devices require OS 8.0 or later.